WISDOM TEETH REMOVAL MIAMI

 If a tooth is impacted in the jawbone a portion of the jawbone itself will also need to be cut away by your doctor to remove the tooth.

 STOP THE PAIN, SCHEDULE YOUR WISDOM TOOTH REMOVAL TODAY

 Don’t try to bear the pain, contact Somi Dental Group right away

 Spare yourself any further agony and book a consultation with the team at The Somi Dental Group in Miami, Florida.
 Lead dentist Dr. Arnaldo Lopez along with his highly skilled team will put you out of your misery.
 The warm and welcoming atmosphere and quiet efficiency of this new age dentistry center will instantly put you at ease.
 Your wisdom teeth removal at Miami‘s Somi Dental Group will seem effortless.
-Find out more by calling (305) 239-9273 or visit the center at 5966 S Dixie Hwy, Ste 312, South Miami, Florida, FL 33143
+Find out more by calling or visiting the center at 5966 S Dixie Hwy, Ste 312, South Miami, FL 33143.